1928 South Dakota Coyotes football team

 The 1928 South Dakota Coyotes football team was an American football team that represented the University of South Dakota in the North Central Conference (NCC) during the 1928 college football season.
 In its second season under head coach Vincent E. Montgomery, the team compiled a 3–5 record (1–3 against NCC opponents), finished in sixth place out of six teams in the NCC, and was outscored by a total of 77 to 71.
 The team played its home games at Inman Field in Vermillion, South Dakota.

+The Coyotes' September 29 game against Yankton was broadcast on KUSD radio.
+A. H. Wittemore announced the play-by-play from a newly-constructed booth on top of the stadium at Inman Field.